The Middle School Guidance Office

 Lunch Bunch is continuing to work on friendship lessons, learning bullying statistics, and creating our own Mean Stinks video.
 Recently kids finished an affirmation book, where each LBer wrote something nice about each of their peers, which was then compiled into a book for each student.

-A study skills group has been meeting in grades 7-8.
-These students have been learning and creating SMART goals.
+Fifteen 7th and 8th grade students have been working on SMART goals.
 SMART goals are Specific~Measurable~Attainable~Relevant~Timely.
-Students have learned that making goals that are too broad, and too far away, are most likely to be forgotten about or given up on.
-By having a SMART goal, students are focusing on one thing at a time and trying to make improvements to academics in small steps.
-Think of it this way, anyone can have a goal of driving across country, but with a SMART goal you are driving across country with a map.
+Students have learned that making goals that are too broad, unmeasurable, and too far away, are most likely to be forgotten about or given up on.
+By having a SMART goal, they are focusing on one thing at a time and trying to make improvements to academics in small steps.

 You in Just 6 Words?

 The girls did an excellent job with this project.
 In fact, many wrote more than one memoir.
 You can see their project via Haiku Deck below.

 Are you using Haiku Deck?

 PTSO just approved the purchase of a popcorn maker for the Middle School.
 The popcorn maker is a commercial sized machine and will be available to group events, drama, musicals, dances, and incentive programs for students.